If you want to go big, it’s time to think small.

 So it’s unfortunate to see a customer service team getting beaten down by complaints while sales is rewarded for churning and burning through new customers.
 This is definitely not the road to longevity and profitability.

 So yes, silos are a big issue.
 And they need to be broken down from the inside.
 We need to stop viewing customer service as overhead, and start giving everyone a seat at the table.

 Think of the social media team that’s responsive and fast.
 They might respond to complaints quickly, but if those messages aren’t aligned with the frontline employees who are responsible for resolving actual issues, you’re going to have problems.
 This happened recently when a customer was told on Twitter to take an ailing cellphone to the nearest location—only to arrive at a store where staff had no idea what to do.

 Think of how differently this could have played out had the various departments and teams collaborated as one cohesive unit.
 Your customers don’t see corporate offices or franchises.
 They just see one brand, and expect a consistent experience.

-To anyone coming to SugarConnection Boston who hasn’t heard you speak—what would you say to them?
+To anyone who couldn’t come to SugarConnection Boston and hasn’t heard you speak—what would you say to them?